 Incidents aimed at acquiring card data: Report the number of incidents where the purpose was to obtain the card data.

-column “u”: shall indicate whether the attempted abuse succeeded.
+Column 21: shall indicate whether the attempted abuse succeeded.
 Failed attempted abuses, when the amount intended to be stolen cannot be established, shall be reported with 0 amount.